 Getting there, getting around: Mandalay is served by one of Myanmar's few international airports, as well as rail and bus links.
 The sprawl of the city makes it difficult to explore by foot; you'll be better off flagging a taxi or motorbike-taxi to go further faster.

-Where to stay in Mandalay: I stayed at the Sedona Mandalay Hotel, located right across the road from the Mandalay Palace moat and wall.
+Where to stay in Mandalay: We stayed at the Sedona Mandalay Hotel, located right across the road from the Mandalay Palace moat and wall.
 For other accommodation options, check out our list of five hot hotels in Mandalay.